envoyproxy/gateway/site/content/en/v1.0.0/contributions/design/config-api.md

 ---
-title: "Configuration API Design"
+title: Configuration API Design
 ---

 ## Motivation

-[Issue 51][issue_51] specifies the need to design an API for configuring Envoy Gateway.
-The control plane is configured statically at startup and the data plane is configured dynamically through Kubernetes resources, primarily [Gateway API][gw_api] objects.
-Refer to the Envoy Gateway [design doc][design_doc] for additional details regarding Envoy Gateway terminology and configuration.
+[Issue 51](https://github.com/envoyproxy/gateway/issues/51) specifies the need to design an API for configuring Envoy Gateway.
+The control plane is configured statically at startup and the data plane is configured dynamically through Kubernetes resources, primarily [Gateway API](https://gateway-api.sigs.k8s.io/) objects.
+Refer to the Envoy Gateway [design doc](../../design/system-design) for additional details regarding Envoy Gateway terminology and configuration.

 ## Goals

-* Define an __initial__ API to configure Envoy Gateway at startup.
+* Define an **initial** API to configure Envoy Gateway at startup.
-* Define an __initial__ API for configuring the managed data plane, e.g. Envoy proxies.
+* Define an **initial** API for configuring the managed data plane, e.g. Envoy proxies.

 ## Non-Goals

 * Implementation of the configuration APIs.
 * Define the `status` subresource of the configuration APIs.
-* Define a __complete__ set of APIs for configuring Envoy Gateway.
+* Define a **complete** set of APIs for configuring Envoy Gateway.
 As stated in the [Goals](#goals), this document defines the initial configuration APIs.
 * Define an API for deploying/provisioning/operating Envoy Gateway.
 If needed, a future Envoy Gateway operator would be responsible for designing and implementing this type of API.
 * Specify tooling for managing the API, e.g. generate protos, CRDs, controller RBAC, etc.

 ## Control Plane API

 The `EnvoyGateway` API defines the control plane configuration, e.g. Envoy Gateway.
 Key points of this API are:

 * It will define Envoy Gateway's startup configuration file.
 If the file does not exist, Envoy Gateway will start up with default configuration parameters.
 * EnvoyGateway inlines the `TypeMeta` API.
 This allows EnvoyGateway to be versioned and managed as a GroupVersionKind scheme.
 * EnvoyGateway does not contain a metadata field since it's currently represented as a static configuration file instead of a Kubernetes resource.
 * Since EnvoyGateway does not surface status, EnvoyGatewaySpec is inlined.
 * If data plane static configuration is required in the future, Envoy Gateway will use a separate file for this purpose.